 a completed Health Examination Form;

-letters of reference from the applicant's Bishop and parish Pastor, to be sent directly to the Seminary;
+letters of reference from the applicant's Bishop and each parish Pastor from each of the past five years, to be sent directly to the Seminary;

 two additional letters of reference from individuals (other than relatives) who can write specifically about the applicant's personal, academic and vocational qualifications, to be sent directly to the Seminary;

-a brief biographical essay indicating reasons for application, interests, and professional background;
+a brief 1-2 page biographical essay indicating reasons for application, interests, and professional background;

 Download Application Materials.

 Transfer of Credit.
 St. Tikhon’s Orthodox Theological Seminary welcomes transfer students from accredited North American colleges, universities, and seminaries.
 Transfer credit is also awarded for courses completed at colleges, universities, and seminaries outside of the United States that are accredited or approved by the Ministry of Education (or other appropriate ecclesial or governmental agency) of the country in which they are located.